Fans are Artists. Artists are Fans.

 “Japanese and German are the best Fans in the world”.

 Both fields reflect an upcoming interest in everyday life and follow a similar strategy of deconstruction of common aesthetic perceptions.
 Nearly all artists since that time have a strong impact in both areas and source their inspirations for their own artistic acts in a kind of constant back and forth.
-Pop music like Rock, Blues, Soul or Punk provides a first contact to the own aesthetic self-definition, as a kind of a pop ID.
+Pop music like Rock, Blues, Soul or Punk provides the first contact to the own aesthetic self-definition, as a kind of a pop ID.
 Since POP is everywhere in daily life it is an all over first contact, a kind of artistic infection with a common language of art.
 Music makes us a witness of our time and vice versa it documents our own time.
-The first kiss, the first love, the first contact with each ones particular key song designs a sort of an initialization rite in each coming of age.
+The first kiss, the first love, the first contact with each one particular key song designs a sort of an initialization rite in each coming of age.
 So generations of artists are grown in this particular artistic ground.
 It is a ground, a soil where art as part of different cultures could be cultivated in a fertile exchange and thereby create new aesthetic constellations.

 Since we travel in less than a day from one part of the world to the other, cultural identification follows a global exchange of information.
 A dialogue between two single persons begins with a careful harmonization about issues of common meaning.
 POP shows us where we are and who we want to communicate with.
 Starting a communication with other cultures could also have a beginning in defining common experiences and aesthetic influences.

 The Yokohama-Hamburg-Project starts a conversation with artists in Yokohama follows the structure of the way we use to start to talk to one other: We try to find a common sense.
-Talking about the weather is helpful in this meaning, since it belongs to each ones daily experience.
-And to ask the other one about their one and only first piece of music is like carefully coding the other.
+Talking about the weather is helpful in this meaning since it belongs to each one’s daily experience.
+And to ask the other one about their one and the only first piece of music is like carefully coding the other.
 The recognition of each singular aesthetic base gives us a chance to follow each aesthetic draft, displaying a universal artistic cognition beyond language.